3mdeb/96boards-docs-wiki/HiKeyGettingStarted.md

 For eMMC, use root=/dev/mmcblk0p7
 For microSD, use root=/dev/mmcblk1p2

-* for the ramdisk image, use the image from the pre-release Debian 8.0 ("Jessie") or create a dummy ramdisk:
+For the ramdisk image, use the image from the pre-release Debian 8.0 ("Jessie") or create a dummy ramdisk:

     $ touch initrd ; echo initrd | cpio -v > ramdisk.img

 * Make sure to respect the naming scheme

+Creating the boot image:

     $ echo "console=tty0 console=ttyAMA0,115200n8 root=/dev/mmcblk0p7 rootwait rw" > cmdline
     $ mkdir boot-fat